1. Where did goldfish come from?

 Apart from color, other traits have been selected over the decades and we now have more than 120 varieties of goldfish.
-These varieties include the popular Fantail goldfish, Bubble Eye goldfish, and the interesting Celestial Eye goldfish with telescopic bug eyes and a double tail.
+These types include the popular Fantail goldfish, Shubunkin, Bubble Eye goldfish, and the interesting Celestial Eye goldfish with telescopic bug eyes and a double tail.

-Facts about Goldfish Care
+3. Goldfish Care

 Feeding goldfish can be trickier than you think.
-In nature, all carp are opportunistic omnivores.
+In nature all carp are opportunistic omnivores.
 This means they eat whatever they can and whenever the opportunity arises.
 They eat both plants and small invertebrate animals.

-Domesticated goldfish retain this trait so they have a tendency to continue eating as long as there is food in the tank.
+Domesticated goldfish retain this trait so they have a tendency to continue eating as long as there’s food in the tank.
 This can kill them as their digestive system can become compacted if they eat too much.
-It’s important, therefore, to be careful not to over-feed goldfish.
+It’s important, therefore, not to overfeed goldfish.

 Goldfish and other carp are gregarious in nature, meaning they travel in schools.
 If you maintain a large enough aquarium to accommodate several goldfish, you can enjoy watching your goldfish exhibit schooling behavior.

 Just keep in mind that algae will grow on the sides of the aquarium with the overhead light turned on all the time.
 As the algae builds up, it can make an otherwise beautiful aquarium unsightly.

 While perhaps not as loving as a dog or a cat, the relationship between a human and goldfish can become quite friendly.
 Goldfish care can be rewarding.

 Your fish can be trained to swim right to you and take food directly from your fingers.
-Some goldfish are so smart that they learn to do tricks!
+Some goldfish are so smart that they learn to do tricks.